spryffee/compliventory/docs/how-it-works.md

 Vendors due (or overdue) for review and those never assessed surface in `/compliance` and in the vendors table's **review-status** filter.
-A weekly digest emails the compliance team the same two lists, **minus any vendor whose assessment is already in progress** — the digest exists to prompt work that hasn't started, so it stays quiet about work underway.
+A weekly digest emails the compliance team the same two lists, minus any vendor whose assessment is already in progress.
-(`/compliance` still lists those vendors, because it shows the in-progress queue right beside them.)
 The vendor owner is emailed when an assessment completes.

 ## Where reviews happen